HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/standardsunittesting.md

 }
 ```

-## Code coverage
+### Code coverage

 A high code coverage isn’t an indicator of success, nor does it imply high code quality.
 It represents the amount of code that is covered by unit tests.
 That’s why we don’t set a minimum percentage for the code coverage.
 It’s important to cover the logic code.

 ## Code for unit testing: Create code with small units

+### Testing scenarios

+What code to test?

+- Business logic
+- Code branches (for example if-statement)
+- Bad data or input

+My insider tips:
+- Business logic is critical to your business, so it functioning correctly is important.
+Focus on good code coverage.
+- Testing of all code branches as a dogma is a bad idea.
+Focus on the most important first, these with highest impact.
+- Testing of bad data or input is best left to testers, these guys have the right (destructive) mindset to find scenario's you have never dreamt of.
+So leave the bad input/data up to the testers and users and whenever you find a bug, write a unit test for it.
+- Only test things that were tested >2 times in a regression test.
+Regression or empirical testing has a high "return on investment" , you will find get a lot of results by just hitting the run-button in your IDE, much more than spending hours writing unit tests.

+### Writing testable code

+Write testable code.
-There are two types of main functionality in functions: Either you give a command for something to execute, or you do a query to retrieve results.
+There are two types of main functionality in methods: Either you give a command for something to execute, or you do a query to retrieve results.

 The UserLogic in the TestDemo project has a good example: